 The look of your fonts can have a huge impact on your design.
 Take a look at this playful typeface: perfect for a fun beauty brand.
 Not ideal for a law firm.

 Choosing one font is hard enough.
 But your design may need more than one typeface.
 Canva suggests never using more than two fonts in a design, as too many fonts tends to make a design look “messy”.
 You’ll want to choose complementary fonts, which add visual interest while working well together.
-You can learn more about which fonts look good together, and why, in Canva’s Ultimate Guide to Font Pairing.
+You can learn more about which fonts look good together with tips on font pairing.(opens in a new tab or window)

 Canva has hundreds of pre-set font combinations to choose from.
 You can find these in the Text tab in the side panel.